 Some schools will also ask you to take SAT subject tests, which measure what you know in specific subjects you studied in high school.
 If a college asks you to take these, it's best to take them at the end of junior year.

 Letters of Recommendation

-Most colleges that ask for letters of recommendation will want one or two from teachers who worked with you in an academic subject in eleventh or twelfth grade.
-It’s a good idea to ask teachers for a letter of recommendation at the end of eleventh grade, since that gives them the summer to work on them.
-Make sure you choose a teacher who knows you well.
-If you're just another face in the crowd, they probably can’t write a very good letter about you.
+Most colleges want 1-2 letters of recommendation from teachers who worked with you in an academic subject in 11th or 12th grade.
+It is best to ask teachers for letters of recommendation at the end of 11th grade, since that allows them to compile their thoughts over the summer.
+Make sure you choose a teacher who knows you well; if you're just another face in the crowd, they may struggle to paint an accurate picture of your work as a student.

-Most students will start working on their essays in the summer between junior and senior year.
-It’s important to think about what the colleges want to know about you, and to work with an adult who can offer suggestions on your writing.
+Most students start working on their essays in the summer between junior and senior year.
+When planning your essay, be sure to consider what colleges want to know about you, and work with an adult who can offer feedback and suggestions on your writing.
 This can take some time, but it's well worth it.

-Some colleges will also give you the opportunity to submit a short video or portfolio.
-A video is a great way to bring the college into your world, and show them the life that you live, and what matters to you, while a portfolio gives you a chance to share examples of the work you’ve done in school and in life.
+Some colleges also allow you to submit a short video or a portfolio of work.
+A video offers a great way to bring the college into your world, while a portfolio allows you to share examples of your professional, educational, and artistic work.

 Questions & Activities

 - Write down your ideal college.
 How big is it?
 Where is it located?
 Besides studying, what would you like to do with your free time when you're on campus?
 What are the other students like?
 Is it close to home?
 Which of these things matters the most to you, and why?

 - Use this information to complete an online college search, and follow that up by visiting the websites of a couple of colleges that interested you.
 What other information would you like to know about these colleges?
 Where could you find that information?